Arranging For Big Band

 Jazz Arranging 2: Big Band Arranging

-In this second semester of jazz arranging, we will concentrate on arranging and orchestrating music for 17-piece big band — 4 trumpets, 3 tenor trombones, 1 bass trombone, 2 alto saxophones, 2 tenor saxophones, bari sax (no woodwind doubles), piano, guitar, string bass and drums.
-There will be one major arranging project, divided into constituent sections, plus preparatory and listening/analysis assignments.
-The instructor must approve your selection, chosen from the standard jazz repertoire.
+In this second semester of jazz arranging, we will focus on arranging and orchestrating for a traditional 17-piece big band: 4 trumpets, 3 tenor trombones, 1 bass trombone, 2 alto saxophones, 2 tenor saxophones, 1 baritone saxophone (no woodwind doubles), piano, guitar, bass, and drums.
+The course includes one major arranging project, broken into progressive sections, along with preparatory assignments and listening/analysis exercises.
+Your selection, drawn from the standard jazz repertoire, must be approved by the instructor.

 Course Outline and Class Schedule